Seteeri/Particle/doc/PREMISE.md

 Maybe for reasons outlined by Peter Gabriel - "worse is better" verus "the right thing".
 Maybe because of the monopoly MS had on the PC market.
 Maybe it was technology that was too early for its time.

 However, the ecosystem and infrastructure that has been established around the C and Unix model is difficult to overcome.
 However, just as technology continues marching forward, new opportunities will present themselves.
 With the rise of mobile computing, multi-core processors, and the increasing connectivity of the world, abstractions that we have built are no longer flexible enough to take advantage of multi-core and parallel computing.
-The solution remains unknown.
+The solution remains unknown, but must keep trying.

 ## The Lisp Rebirth

 Lisp was originally commercialized around the single programmer managing their entire stack down to the hardware.
+Since the invention of Lisp, some say all languages borrow features from Lisp and are converging on it, or go so far as to implement Greenspun's Tenth Rule.
+The closest popular language similar to Lisp is Clojure, which has become more popular in recenty years, although it is more losely considered a Lisp programming language due to its nature.
+So if Lisp was so great why did it fail?

-## Why did Lisp Fail?
+## The Lisp Paradox

 [The Evolution of Lisp](https://wiki.c2.com/?TheEvolutionOfLisp)